keepitreal/capsize/README.md

     $ npm install
     ```

-0. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.
-If you are using a text editor (like Sublime Text) or an IDE that doesn't have TypeScript support, you can compile your TypeScript with a Grunt task we've included.
-You'll just need to remember to include any new TypeScript files you add into the task in Gruntfile.js.
-To compile, run:

-    ```
-    $ grunt build
-    ```

 0. Ensure that you have a MongoDB server running on port 27017.
 Typically, once Mongo is installed this can be done from the command line with the following command:

     ```